brycewray/hugo-site/content/posts/2023/06/hugo-tailwind-peace-at-last-maybe.md

 All of these, along with certain references in replies to various issues reports on the [Tailwind CSS GitHub repository](https://github.com/tailwindlabs/tailwindcss), suggest one should expect a v.4 release sooner rather than later.

 The history of major Tailwind releases has been that each new one requires some juggling to make it work properly with Hugo.
 It's been an "arms race" kind of thing.
 So, while Hugo v.0.112.x (and up) now gets along well with Tailwind v.3.x, we'll have to wait to see what happens with future releases of Tailwind --- and Hugo, for that matter.

+**Update, 2022-07-20**: According to Wathan's [2022-07-19 recap of the recent Tailwind Connect 2023 event](https://tailwindcss.com/blog/2023-07-18-tailwind-connect-2023-recap), the next major update to Tailwind CSS will be numbered as **v.3.4** rather than v.4.0, and its release should occur "in the next couple of months."
+{.box}